 Sing before speaking to your choir!

-Inspire leaders will share with us best practise that they use with their community choirs including warm ups, energisers, technical exercises, body percussion, mash ups, breath work and so much more.
+Beth Morgan and the Inspire leaders will share with us best practise warm ups, ice breakers, quick songs and technical exercises that they use with their community choirs.
 Learn from the people who inspire singing in our local communities.

 Networking groups and afternoon tea